Safe Schools Week Resources

 Below find a wealth of teacher and administrator resources — lessons, games, handouts, videos and more.

-KY Safe Schools Week 2023
+KY Safe Schools Week Divider Start with Safety

-KY Safe Schools Week 2023 Administrator Checklist Understanding School Safety Starts with Me
+KY Safe Schools Week Administrator Checklist 1

 S.T.O.P.!
 Tipline - Safe School Reporting Tool